Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 What is Kumari Puja?

-Kumari Puja is done on the ninth day of ‘Devi Paksha,’ Nabami.
-A young girl is dressed up as Goddess Durga and worshipped.
+Kumari Puja is performed on the ninth day of ‘Devi Paksha,’ Nabami.
+A young girl dressed as Goddess Durga is worshipped.

 Who first started Durga Puja?

-Lord Rama first started Durga Puja to gain the blessings of goddess Durga before fighting with Raavan.
+Lord Rama first observed Durga Puja to gain the blessings of Goddess Durga before fighting with Ravana.

 Why did Durga kill Mahishasura?